kiranbjks/Portfolio-simple-website/README.md

-This is my personal portfolio website built using HTML and basic CSS.
+Welcome to my personal portfolio website built using HTML and basic CSS.
 It serves as an introduction to my work and provides a way to get in touch with me.

 Pages
 Home Page - Showcases an introduction about me, my skills, and an overview of my work.